-Manage your cannabis cultivation, processing or sale for medical purposes licence: Add or change a licence class
+Manage your cannabis cultivation, processing or sale for medical purposes licence: Add, change or remove a licence class

 How to add a new licence class to your site or change your licence class in the Cannabis Tracking and Licensing System (CTLS).